LPardue/draft-pardue-httpbis-preconnect-hint-svc-param/draft-pardue-httpbis-related-origins.md

 --- abstract

 HTTP resources from one origin often have relationships to resources on other origins.
-This document defines the "related" SvcParamKey for SVCB, to indicate origins that are related to the current origin.
-Clients can use this information to prepare connections, with the expectation that they will be used to fetch related resources.
+This document outlines how a "related" SvcParamKey for SVCB, could be used to indicate origins that are related to the current origin.
+Clients could use this information to prepare connections, with the expectation that they will be used to fetch related resources.
+However, this information is not provided by the authenticated origin itself and so presents privacy problems.
+Hence, it probably shouldn't be done unless other mechanisms can be used to establish equivalent trust.

 --- middle